nhok0169/Fix-Raiden-Boss/Fix-Raiden-Boss 2.0 (for all user )/README.md

   -r, --revert         reverts back previous runs of the script -m, --manualDisable  goes into an error when duplicate .ini or Blend.buf are found in a mod
-                       instead of choosing which file you want to use
+                       instead of choosing which file you want to use -p, --purgeDups      deletes unused duplicate .ini or Blend.buf instead of keeping a disabled backup copy of those files
 ```